brefphp/bref/docs/frameworks/symfony.md

 introduction: Learn how to deploy serverless Symfony applications on AWS Lambda using Bref.
 ---

 This guide helps you run Symfony applications on AWS Lambda using Bref.
-These instructions are kept up to date to target the latest Symfony version.
+These instructions are kept up-to-date to be compatible with the latest Symfony version.

 A demo application is available on GitHub at [github.com/mnapoli/bref-symfony-demo](https://github.com/mnapoli/bref-symfony-demo).

 ## Setup

-Assuming your are in existing Symfony project, let's install Bref via Composer:
+Assuming we're inside an existing Symfony project, let's install Bref via Composer:

 ```
 composer require bref/bref
 ```

-Then let's create a `serverless.yml` configuration file (at the root of the project) optimized for Symfony:
+Now we can create a `serverless.yml` configuration file (at the root of the project) optimized for Symfony:

 ```yaml
 service: bref-demo-symfony